imanubhav/Cloud-Computing-2-/README.md

 # Cloud-Computing-2-

-Huaglory Tianfield
-This repo present the summary of the above research paper on security concerns of cloud computing.
+This repo present the summary of a research paper on security concerns of cloud computing by Huaglory Tianfield.